 Mike Martin — ASHI Certified Real Estate Inspector

 Mike is an ASHI- and TREC-certified Professional Real Estate Inspector, and is also a Certified Pool Inspector.
-He also inspects real estate in Austin — including the suburbs of Cedar Park and Round Rock.
+He is currently focused on inspecting homes in North Dallas including Frisco, McKinney and Plano TX; and also conducts inspections in the Austin area.

-AIS real estate inspectors in the Dallas area serve the downtown area and the northern suburbs of McKinney, Plano and Richardson, TX.
+AIS’ Texas real estate inspectors have inspected hundreds of houses and commercial buildings in Dallas and the neighboring suburbs of Addison, Garland and Richardson.
 The rapid growth of these communities has led to a boom in home building and sales of existing homes.
 The high level of transactions can fill a real estate inspector’s calendar quickly, especially in the Spring and early Fall.
 So it’s important to get your inspection scheduled as soon as you make an offer on the property.

 Ed Martin — ASHI Certified Real Estate Inspector